Amid crashing waves of information and content, psychographics are one way to keep your targeted audiences from drowning in a sea of sameness.

 - Use ongoing data and analytics to suss out the psychometrics of the users on your lists.

 Once you have your segmented lists, you should build buyer personas for each grouping.

-Then, when you send your messaging out, you can tailor your words around the interests, attitudes, lifestyles, etc. of each group, rather than treating them like one, monotonous audience.
+Then, when you send your message out, you can tailor your words around the interests, attitudes, lifestyles, etc. of each group, rather than treating them like one, monotonous audience.

 2) Advertising & Retargeting

 I bet you’re using psychographics with your ads and may not realize it.

 On Facebook, for instance, when you choose an audience based on interests, or behaviors, that’s targeting based on psychographic data!

 Facebook lists Interests as: